History of Rwanda: Belgian League of Nations mandate (1916–1945)

 At the end of WWI, Belgium accepted the League of Nations Mandate of 1916 to govern Rwanda as one of the two kingdoms making up the territory Ruanda-Urundi, along with its existing Congo colony to the west.
-The portion of the German territory, never a part of the Kingdom of Rwanda, was stripped from the colony and attached to Tanganyika mandate.
+The portion of the German territory, never a part of the Kingdom of Rwanda, was stripped from the colony and attached to the mandate of Tanganyika.
 A colonial military campaign from 1923 to 1925 brought the small independent kingdoms to the west, such as Kingogo, Bushiru, Bukunzi and Busozo, under the power of the central Rwandan court.

 The Belgian government continued to rely on the Tutsi power structure for administering the country, although they became more directly involved in extended its interests into education and agricultural supervision.
 The Belgians introduced cassava, maize and the Irish potato, to try to improve food production for subsistence farmers.
 This was especially important in the face of two droughts and subsequent famines in 1928–29 and in 1943–44.
 In the second, known as the Ruzagayura famine, one-fifth to one-third of the population died.
 In addition, many Rwandans migrated to neighboring Congo, adding to later instability there.

 The Belgians intended the colony to be profitable.
 They introduced coffee as a commodity crop and used a system of forced labor to have it cultivated.
 Each peasant was required to devote a certain percentage of their fields to coffee and this was enforced by the Belgians and their local, mainly Tutsi, allies.
 A system of corvée that had existed under Mwami Rwabugiri was used.
 This forced labour approach to colonization was condemned by many internationally, and was extremely unpopular in Rwanda.
 Hundreds of thousands of Rwandans immigrated to the British protectorate of Uganda, which was much wealthier and did not have the same policies.